Don't we all need a touch of colour on these gloomy days in January? Oh yes we do.

 Here in the UK it is very cold at the moment and the sky is overcast by a thick cloud with drizzly rain.
 This sort of weather cries out for comfort and colourful food.

-Beetroot risotto adds a splash of colour to your dish, it is delicate and with the addition of the cheese it is very creamy; if you don't like Gorgonzola you can swap it for any soft cheese you like.
+Beetroot adds a splash of colour to your risotto, it is delicate and with the addition of the cheese it is very creamy; if you don't like Gorgonzola you can swap it for any soft cheese you like.

 This would be a perfect dish for Valentine.
 With a pastry cutter cut out some hearts of the cooked beetroot and place them over your risotto.